 For Frank Reichmann, the material is a godsend, because the automobile manufacturer’s production tolerances are minimal, and that is precisely what the product delivers.
 “On the one hand, we need a certain thickness tolerance for processing, and on the other, the OEM stipulates that it be as low as possible to rule out process fluctuations.

-The only product that supports the narrow tolerances we need for the job is scalur® from the casting-rolling line.”
+The only product that supports the narrow tolerances we need for the job is scalur®.”
 The material is certainly no off-the-rack product and cannot be compared to normal grades.
 That has its price. “scalur® meets the highest standards and was even modified by thyssenkrupp especially for our purposes,” says Reichmann.
 The purchasing manager believes that continuity in internal production is worth it.

 This success can be attributed in part to the intensive consultation provided by thyssenkrupp Materials Processing Europe in Radebeul.
 For roughly five years, the Steel Service Center has been much more than just a slit strip supplier or a materials controller.
 In the words of Reichmann, “Given the quantities we purchase as a mid-sized company, we’re relatively small potatoes.
 But Mr. Schumann and his colleagues represent us in the thyssenkrupp Group, especially when there are special requests.
 Mr. Schumann knows who he has to approach at the factory and what the development options are.”
 For Managing Director Dirk Ermster, the high level of process reliability achieved by his company is the deciding factor in this joint development.